iannesbitt/swarm-UMO/README.md

 ```
  When you're done, press CTRL+O, Enter, and CTRL+X to save and exit the nano editor.

 4. Reboot and ensure the kiosk begins at startup.
-Press the F11 key to exit fullscreen kiosk mode.
+Press the F11 key to exit or enter fullscreen kiosk mode.

 ### optional but recommended: